 College Writing

-College Algebra
+College Algebra or

+Mathematical Reasoning

-Intro to Sociology or Intro to Public
+Intro to Sociology

-Administration
+or Public Administration

 Introduction to Computer Applications

 or Computer Apps II

-Introduction to Criminal Justice
+Intro to Criminal Justice

-Introduction to Psychology
+Intro to Psychology

-Humanities elective
+Humanities Core

 Ethics Elective

 PA Criminal Law

 Introduction to Search & Seizure and

 PA Rules of Criminal Procedure

 Juvenile Delinquency

 The Correctional Community

 Police Operations

 Forensic Science

 Effective Speaking

-Senior Seminar Attendance (0 credits)
+Senior Seminar Attendance (0 cr.)

+Firearms and Police Combat Situations

+or Social Problems

-Firearms and Police Combat Situations or Criminology Drugs and Behavior Preliminary Law Enforcement & Criminal Investigation Elective Diversity or Global Studies elective
+Drugs and Behavior

+Preliminary Law Enforcement & Criminal

+Investigation

+Criminology Elective

+Diversity/Global Studies Elective

-^{}Introduction to Criminal Justice is a pre-requisite for all other criminal justice courses.
+- Developmental courses may be required as prerequisites - Introduction to Criminal Justice is a pre-requisite for all other criminal justice courses. - Additional fees not included in tuition apply forthis course and include but may not be limited to: